 For most juniors, the club is something they attend every Tuesday evening, all year round (with breaks for school holidays) where they get some exercise with friends.
 Sessions are structured to maintain interest and safety, catering for a wide range of ability.
-Those that want to push themselves to get fitter have the opportunity to train with seniors, under the supervision of appropriately qualified coaches.

 All the coaches and coaching assistants have up-to-date DBS checks, as required by England Athletics.